crtschin/identified/identified_server/README.md

 - [ ] As an internal user, I should be able to assign permissions to users
 - [ ] As an internal user, I should be able to assign permissions to roles
 - [ ] As an internal user, I should be able to check if a user has a specific permission
+- [ ] As an internal user, I should be able to subscribe to a stream of logged in users
+  - [X] Keep track of current subscriptions
+  - [ ] Publish on check
+  - [ ] Publish on add/edit/remove

 Endpoints:
 - internal: GET/POST/PUT/DELETE, the admin operations